-I love all things abandoned, and after finding out about River Country I needed to see it in person!
+I love all things abandoned, and after finding out about the abandoned water park at Walt Disney World, River Country, I needed to see it in person!
 In 2014 my friend and I booked a dinner at Mickey’s Backyard Barbecue at Disney’s Fort Wilderness Resort and headed over to get a glimpse at River Country, Disney’s abandoned water park.
 River Country is located on Bay Lake on the other side of the Contemporary.
 Check out this vintage map below to see where exactly it is!

 Image courtesy of Yesterland.com